Birmingham: Labour holds seat in Erdington by-election

 The by-election was held following the death of veteran MP Jack Dromey, 73, in January, who had held the seat since 2010.

+Following her win, Ms Hamilton said: "I never thought I'd be running to be an MP, but the fact that I am now not only the MP for Erdington but the first black woman - the first woman to ever get the position - I am delighted and I am still pinching myself."

+Twelve candidates stood in the election and the turnout was 27%, compared to 50.3% in the 2019 general election.

-Robert Alden, also a city council member, had been vying to become the first Conservative MP for the constituency since 1936.
+Robert Alden, Conservative leader at the city council, had been vying to become the first Tory MP for the constituency since 1936.

 Mr Dromey, a shadow minister married to fellow Labour MP Harriet Harman, had made his name in politics through the union movement, as a leading figure in the Transport and General Workers' Union, which later became Unite.